No Climbing Permit for Mount Kailash Has Ever Been Issued. The Real Reason Isn’t Difficulty

 In 2001 the Chinese government briefly indicated that a Spanish climbing team would be permitted to attempt the summit.
 The announcement generated immediate protest from Hindu, Buddhist, Jain, and Bon religious organizations across India and Nepal.
 The permit was rescinded.
 The Chinese government has not revisited the question publicly since.

-The religious protest is documented and genuine.
+The religious protest is real and genuine.
 The convergence of four traditions in opposition to summit access is consistent with the same convergence that identifies the site as cosmologically significant.
 What the protest does not explain is why aerial survey and ground-penetrating radar assessment of the summit region, operations that do not involve physical presence on sacred ground, have also not been conducted or published by the institutions that have administered the region for seventy-five years.

 A geological survey of a mountain does not require climbing it.
 The technology exists.
 The institution administering the region possesses it.
 The survey has not been published.